Building engagement with Christy Smith and Mike McPhie

 What is your book about, and why did you want to write it?

-MM: Adversary to Ally is about how those in the resource sector can be allies with Indigenous people.
+MM: Weaving Two Worlds is about how those in the resource sector can be allies with Indigenous people.
 It is written for leaders, and those wanting to lead, to have the tools, perspective, and understanding of how to build meaningful and resilient relationships with Indigenous communities.
 It is our view that the resource sector can be a powerful ally in advancing the recognition of rights, and supporting economic and community well-being.
 This book is intended to provide a pathway, through advice, insights, and stories, for this to happen.

 CS: Our book is about engaging in a good, trauma-informed way to move the resource sector from a colonial to a decolonial approach.
 It is about relationships and Indigenous perspectives, and the ways in which we can bridge differences through listening, transparency, equity, and patience.
 The resource sector is perfectly poised to enact real change, financial reconciliation, and start the process of deconstructing systemic racism.
 There is an opportunity at this moment to be part of a better future.